What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

 • Disney World resort guests can scan at Disney World theme park parking lots to confirm their reservation.
 This is important, since guests of Disney’s resorts park for free.

 While Disney says that Magic Mobile can be set up in express mode, allowing you to use the function without unlocking your phone, this was only partially true in our experience.
-If you are accessing functionalities for yourself only, we found MagicMobile to be quite functional and a nice timesaver, much akin to tapping a magic band.
+If you are accessing functionalities for yourself only, we found MagicMobile to be quite functional and a nice timesaver, much akin to tapping a Magic Band.
 Simply approach the turnstile, access point or cash register and tap the phone.

-However, for families wanting to contain all park tickets on a single device, the experience was less efficient when entering the parks or using Genie+.
+However, for families wanting to contain all park tickets on a single device, the experience was less efficient when entering the parks or using Multi Pass.
 We watched as frazzled moms and dads pulled phones out of pockets, unlocked the device and then scanned a single pass.
 The owner of that ticket would then step forward and scan their fingerprint (yes, fingerprint scanning is back).
 Once through the line, mom or dad would have to swipe to the next pass on the phone, call up that individual, and scan the fingerprint again when entering parks.

 In contrast, families with MagicBands were clearing the lines much faster as each individual could tap their band and scan their print nearly simultaneously.